-Arpeggio is when the notes in a particular chord are played one after other.
-For example, the notes that create the C chord are C, E and G. When we play theses notes separately one after another, we form the arpeggio of C, and when we play these three notes in the same time we have the C chord.
+Arpeggio is when the notes of a given chord are played one after the other.
+For example, notes that form the chord of C major are: C, E, G. When we play these 3 notes separately one after the other, we form the arpeggio of C, and when we play these 3 notes at the same time, we form the chord of C.

-For this, it is good to not mistake the things here.
-Always when we speak about arpeggios, we are talking about the notes in a specific chord.
-Otherwise, we will let this clear.
+So let’s not confuse things here.
+Whenever we talk about arpeggios, we are talking about notes associated with a chord.
+Otherwise, we will make it clear.

 Back to: Module 3